 Size & Weight

-The m1a is a heavy rifle.
+The M1A is a heavy rifle.
 There’s no getting around the 9+ pound weight that you are going to be carrying if you decide to go with this full-size rifle.
 Adding a scope is only going to make it heavier.
-However, adding which this rifle is not always a bad thing.
+However, adding it with this rifle is not always a bad thing.

 When you use a rifle that is going to be shot more than it gets carried, recoil can become a substantial problem early on.
 Adding 2 pounds of scope to this rifle is going to help smooth out the recoil considerably and make it easier on your shoulder and head to shoot for long periods of time.